lwvmobile/m17-fme/docs/Example_Usage.md

 NOTE: Packet Data can be sent and received over IP Frame just as it is encoded and decoded using RF Audio, but this is not currently an M17 Specification, and is internal to M17-FME.

-## Duplex Mode Operation
+## TX and RX Operation

-M17-FME can now be used in a 'duplex' mode of operation, that is, a single session that can both encode and transmit, AND listen for and decode M17 traffic.
+M17-FME can now be used in a 'simultaneous' mode of operation, that is, a single session that can both encode and transmit, AND listen for and decode M17 traffic.
 This mode is the new preferred method of using M17-FME, if possible, but will absolutely requrie the use of the Ncurses Terminal for Stream Voice TX and Packet Mode Data Entry.
-Duplex Mode will also require using Pulse Audio for Voice Input, RF Input, or both, due to the need to gracefully open and close audio streams internally on the fly.
-Duplex Mode can operate in RF input and output mode, or in IP input and output mode, but not both at the same time.
+TX and RX Mode will also require using Pulse Audio for Voice Input, RF Input, or both, due to the need to gracefully open and close audio streams internally on the fly.
+TX and RX Mode can operate in RF input and output mode, or in IP input and output mode, but not both at the same time.

 To use M17-FME in RF mode, simply run:

 ```
-m17-fme -D 2> m17duplex.txt
+m17-fme -D 2> m17txrx.txt
 ```

 or more complex setup (example) see `m17-fme` -a for input/output: